• Skip to primary navigation

 • Bananas: Layering banana slices throughout the capirotada adds a dense, sweet, and tender element.
 You could also use ripe plantains in their place.

-• Vegan cheese: Vegan mozzarella works well in this recipe to hold everything together and add a mild, creamy component.
-Some other top choices inlcude vegan cheddar, feta, cotija, or queso fresco.
+• Cheese: Dairy-free mozzarella works well in this recipe to hold everything together and add a mild, creamy component.
+Some other top choices include vegan cheddar, feta, cotija, or queso fresco.

-Step 2: Slice bolillo rolls into about ½-inch thick slices, spread out evenly on a baking sheet, and lightly brush each side with vegan butter or olive oil (or a combination of both).
+Slice the bolillo rolls, then spread them out evenly on a baking sheet.
+Lightly brush each side with vegan butter or olive oil (or a combination of both).
+The butter helps create a golden color and rich flavor.

-Step 4: Dip each slice of bread in the piloncillo syrup, then spread a layer out on the bottom of a casserole dish.
-Layer in some mix-ins (pecans, almonds, raisins, banana slices, vegan cheese).
+Dip each slice of bread in the piloncillo syrup, then spread a layer out on the bottom of a casserole dish.
+Add in a handful of pecans, almonds, raisins, banana slices, and vegan cheese, then ladle more syrup over top.

 Layer in toasted bread, fruit, nuts, cheese, etc.

-Step 5: Ladle more syrup over top, then keep layering bread slices and mix-ins until all ingredients are used up.
-Pour the rest of the syrup on top and add a sprinkle of cinnamon.
+Keep following the same layering process until all the ingredients are gone.
+Pour the rest of the syrup on top and add a sprinkle of cinnamon to finish it off.

 Keep layering until the dish is full and the ingredients are gone

-To get the most out of your hard work, you'll want to have a storage plan.
-Keeping your capirotada fresh is easy with these simple tips.
+To get the most out of your hard work, you’ll want to have a storage plan.
+Keep your capirotada fresh with these simple tips:

-Let your capirotada cool completely.
-Then, cover your baking dish with plastic wrap or transfer it to an airtight container for up to 5 days in the fridge.
+• Fridge: Let the capirotada cool completely, then cover the baking dish with plastic wrap or transfer it to an airtight container.
+Keep it for up to 5 days.

-This dessert can be served cold or warm again.
-If you'd prefer the latter, add your baking dish of capirotada back into the oven for 10-15 minutes at 350 degrees F until it's warmed to your liking.
+• Reheating: This dessert can be served cold or warm again.
+If you’d prefer the latter, add the baking dish of capirotada back to the oven for 10-15 minutes at 350 degrees F.

 You won't be able to stop at just one serving!